About caro,

 Printed here.

-Every card is printed on Mohawk Fine Papers 324g in the United Kingdom — the stock chosen for its weight, texture, and the quality of what it holds.
+Every card is printed on Mohawk Fine Papers 324g in the UK — the paper chosen for its weight, texture and what it holds.

 Sent to you.

-Tracked shipping to UK, Spain and México.
+Tracked shipping worldwide.
 Presented blank inside — the card begins the sentence, and only you know how it ends.
 Envelope always included.

 Ready to find